One place for the full loop

 Full SPDX 2.3 compliance — all required fields populated, SPDX identifiers assigned, relationship graph included.
 Passes SPDX spec validation.

-SBOM Library
+SBOM Library (reference catalog)

 Browse by application category